 What is an All-Wheel Drive?

 This vehicle design gives power to every corner of the vehicle.
 It is capable of providing maximum traction on acceleration.
 It is absolutely magnificent in wet and slippery conditions.
 It is capable of providing power to a set of wheels, either the front or back so that when your car is slipping, power is moved to another axle, to try and get more traction from it.

-Both two-wheel drive and four-wheel drive vehicles have advantages and disadvantages.
+Both 2WD and 4WD vehicles have advantages and disadvantages.
 Select the best one according to your preferences and lifestyle!

 This article is written by BE FORWARD Supporters ID 30317 Takudzwa Masvaure In Zimbabwe.
 What is BE FORWARD Supporters?
 Click here to join!